Barr Foundation: Arts & Creativity Program

 You can learn more about this opportunity by visiting the funder's website.

-- Barr does not make grants to individuals or for scholarships.
+- Barr does not make grants to individuals or for scholarships, nor do we make program-related investments.

-- It is also rare for Barr to fund capital projects, event sponsorships (except on occasion for longstanding partners), program-related investments, or organizations not classified as public charities and tax-exempt under 501(c)(3) of the Internal Revenue Code.
+- It is also rare for Barr to fund capital projects or event sponsorships (except on occasion for longstanding partners).

 Find more grants like this